All content & images © 2020 BCHE, Inc.

 Does BCHE provide curriculum?

 No, BCHE is not a school.
-We do not provide curriculum.
-BCHE is a great resource that provides enrichment opportunities to enhance your family's homeschooling experience.
+Participation in BCHE is meant to enrich/enhance your own constructed home education plan, not replace it.
+Some of our Monday Co-Op class options do offer curriculum that is specific to an individual class.
+BCHE is a great resource that provides enrichment opportunities to enhance your family's homeschooling experience, but there is not one single curriculum or curriculum publisher that we promote.
 We can, however, answer your curriculum questions.
-We have many veteran homeschool families that would be happy to help answer any questions you may have.
+We have many veteran homeschool families (we've used it all!) who would be happy to help answer any questions you may have.

 Who can attend member events?

-BCHE membership applies to your immediate family members living in your household.
+BCHE membership applies to your immediate family members living in your household, only.
 Membership benefits, including attendance at member activities/events, does not apply to neighbors, visiting relatives, or children for whom you may be providing childcare.
-There are times when grandparents are able to join in the fun, as long as there is not a maximum capacity and their attendance does not take spots away from member kiddos.
+Families who also have public/private school kids are welcome to bring them along for non-age specific events (i.e. campout, skate & bowl, field day), however our age specific events/classes are for homeschooled kiddos only.
+There are times when grandparents are able to join in the fun, as long as there is not a maximum capacity and their attendance does not take spots away from member parents and kiddos.
 Always email any board member to find out if an activity is able to support grandparent attendance.
 Children for whom you are providing childcare must have their own family membership in order to attend BCHE events.
-Email for more information.
+Email email@example.com for more information.

 Why can’t I see the calendar?

 You must first become a member and be logged into your account to access the calendar.
-For the protection of our members’ privacy, many of our events are for members only and therefore, not accessible to the public at large.
-If you would like to become a member or log in, click here.
+For security of our families and the protection of our members’ privacy, most of our events are viewed by/offered to current members, only, and therefore not accessible to the public at large.

 Why can’t I register for events?

 You must first become a member to register for member specific events.
-Those events open to the homeschool public such as Safety City and the Annual Homeschool Conference and Vendor Fair will have separate registrations and instructions with which to follow.
+Those events open to the homeschool public such as Safety City and the Annual Homeschool Conference and Vendor Fair will have separate registration that is visible to the public.

 How does BCHE protect member privacy?